Phone: 0114 273 8951

 R v DR: Successfully prosecuted a trial of exposure involving masturbation where the Defendant asserted he was urinating in an area known for public sexual intercourse.
 When cross-examined, the Defendant conceded he had previously had sexual intercourse in this spot despite asserting that he was in a happy relationship.

-R v JB: Defended an individual charges with stalking his ex-partner.
+R v JB: Defended an individual charged with stalking his ex-partner.
 Following consultation and advice, the Defendant pleaded guilty on a basis acceptable to the Crown Prosecution Service.

 R v JE: Prosecuted a speeding case where it became apparent that there was a realistic prospect that the Defendant’s husband had perverted the course of justice.
 At the conclusion of the trial, an advice was submitted for consideration of a police investigation and potential charges.Book BarristerBack to top